 When selling crafts as a Craftpreneur, keeping up on your inventory by staying ahead of the buyer is crucial.
-Here’s how I plan my craft production schedule throughout the year to stay ahead (without being overworked).
+Here’s our tried and true annual craft production schedule to stay ahead (without being overworked).

 Hey, y’all!
 As we head toward a new year, this is the time of year I start looking ahead.
 And no, I’m not talking about New Year’s Resolutions!

-I start creating goals and craft ideas based on the holidays.
-I use this time around the holidays to plan out my strategy ahead of time for making all of the seasonal and holiday wreaths.
+I start creating goals and craft ideas based on the holidays throughout the year.
+I use this time around the holidays (which is a little slower for us) to plan out my strategy ahead of time for making all of our seasonal and holiday wreaths.

 In order to have the most successful holiday sales you can, you need to stay ahead of the buyer.

-As an added bonus, you aren’t scrambling to try to finish all of the crafts within a time crunch.
+And as a bonus, you won’t be scrambling to try to finish all of the crafts within a time crunch!

-For example, your craft calendar might say that around late January or early February is when it’s time to begin making St. Patrick’s Day and Easter wreaths as well as other crafts to sell.
+For example, your craft calendar might say to begin making St. Patrick’s Day and Easter wreaths around late January or early February.

 Trust me – it may seem early, but it’s NOT.

-By the same token, springtime is the time to think about Mother’s Day and even summertime and June and July holidays… I could go on and on!
+Here’s another example.
+Springtime is the time to think about Mother’s Day, summertime, and June and July holidays.
+I could go on and on!

-NOTE: Another way to help you gauge when to start switching over to your seasonal production is to keep an eye on your local craft stores.
+NOTE: A way to help you gauge when to start switching your seasonal production to the next holiday is to keep an eye on your local craft stores.

 Joann Fabrics, Michaels, Hobby Lobby, and others know when to set up their seasonal and holiday decor.
-If you’re seeing decor for a particular holiday in their stores, it’s time to get a jump on your own production.
+If you’re seeing decor for a particular holiday in their stores, it’s time to get a jump on your own craft production schedule.

 The one slight adjustment I would say to my general 2-3 months ahead rule-of-thumb is to start Christmas items in July.